Dealing with HeirsShow Table of Contents

-The will may contain specific bequests that an executor is obligated to try to honor, but beyond that, the executor has significant freedom in dealing with estate assets.
+The will may contain specific bequests that an executor is obligated to try to honour, but beyond that, the executor has significant freedom in dealing with estate assets.
 Often you may have to sell some assets to pay off estate debts, or you may choose to sell assets simply to make it easier to distribute the proceeds.
 When it comes time to distribute specific assets, you have considerable leeway in deciding who gets what, as long as total value distributed matches the amounts or percentages specified by the will or the court.

 Unsurprisingly, heirs often have preferences and opinions about these decisions.
 While you are not required to act according to these preferences, it's nicer for everyone if you can do so (within reason).
 For example, if Rose really wants the antique silver place settings, and Jonathan wants the coin collection, it's best to divvy things up that way.
 If Rose has her heart set on Mom's diamond engagement ring, it's best to sell something else if you need to raise cash to pay off a debt.

 Discount $$: EstateExec users qualify for significant discounts using FairSplit, online software that helps executors and heirs equitably decide how to divvy up assets so that everyone is happy and feels treated fairly (see Task: Get asset allocation inputs from heirs).
-Note that EstateExec does not recommend or receive compensation from third-party companies; we provide these discount offers simply as a service to our customers.

 It's common for heirs to want to receive their distributions as soon as possibly, but as an executor, you have a fiduciary responsibility to follow a certain process to ensure that all estate obligations can be met, and that the funds ultimately flow to the correct people and organizations (see Making Distributions).
 Consequently, distributions usually occur at the very end of the settlement process, sometimes taking years to occur (see Estate Settlement Statistics).